 Ceramide, a central sphingolipid, affects cellular metabolism with important consequences on the onset and progression of metabolic diseases such as obesity, diabetes and cardiovascular disorders.
 To understand what metabolic pathways are affected by increased ceramide, the Acharya lab has profiled metabolites and transcripts in Drosophila mutants of the sphingolipid biosynthetic pathway that accumulate ceramide and followed this up with detailed genetic and biochemical experiments.
 Results from these studies show increased ceramide levels affect energy producing pathways such as mitochondrial oxidative phosphorylation and lipolysis leading to hypertriglyceridemia, cardiac abnormalities and ultimately reduced lifespan of the mutant animals.

-The Baehrecke Laboratory studies how autophagy (self-eating) is regulated and functions in complex multi-cellular organisms.
+Our laboratory studies how autophagy (self-eating) is regulated and functions in complex multi-cellular organisms.
+Autophagy has been implicated in multiple human disorders, including neurodegeneration and cancer, and is considered a promising therapeutic target.
 Autophagy is a catabolic process that helps to provide fuel as bioenergetics substrates during nutrient deprivation, and is thought to influence growth of tissues.
-Importantly, autophagy has been implicated in multiple human disorders, including neurodegeneration and cancer, and is considered a promising therapeutic target.
-A goal of research in the Baehrecke Lab is to understand how signaling pathways that regulate autophagy, cell growth and cell bioenergetics interface to control tissue growth and animal health
+A goal of our research is to understand how signaling pathways that regulate autophagy, cell growth and cell bioenergetics interface to control tissue growth and animal health.

 Deterioration of mitochondria and metabolism is a common component of numerous diseases such as cancer and neurodegeneration as well as the aging process.
 The Haynes Lab focuses on mechanisms utilized by cells to maintain or recover mitochondrial activity and cellular health in a number of physiologic and pathologic scenarios focusing on a stress response known as the mitochondrial UPR.